wework/monarch/README.md

 npm install -g @wework/monarch@next
 ```

-Note: make sure [contentful-migrate](https://github.com/deluan/contentful-migrate) and [react-docgen](https://github.com/reactjs/react-docgen) are also installed globally.
-(This will be addressed in a later release)
+Note: this tool uses the libraries [contentful-migrate](https://github.com/deluan/contentful-migrate) and [react-docgen](https://github.com/reactjs/react-docgen), to assist in parsing the React components and creating the initial migration directory

 ## Parsing a React Component